Find a doctor

-Most insurance companies do not cover the cost of a calcium score at this time.
+Most insurance companies do not cover the cost of a calcium score.
 However, if you participate in a health savings account or flexible spending account, you may be able to obtain reimbursement for the cost of your screening.
-The cost is $100, which is due at the time of your screening and it is necessary to obtain a doctor’s referral.
-Even though this is an out-of-pocket expense it is still considered a very cost-effective self-pay procedure for identifying a person’s heart attack risk.
+The cost is $100, which is due at the time of your screening.
+Even though this is an out-of-pocket expense, it is still considered a very cost-effective, self-pay procedure for identifying a person’s heart attack risk.

 222 N. Seventh St.

 General information: (701) 323-5210

 Toll-free: (800) 932-8758

 2615 Fairway St.